-- Original Western Template: HTML & CSS maintained using Adobe Dreamweaver
+- Classic Western Template: HTML & CSS maintained using Adobe Dreamweaver

 - Western Responsive Template: HTML and CSS/SASS template maintained Dreamweaver CC 2014 or later. (some code knowledge useful)

-- Western Drupal Template: HTML,CSS, PHP, MySQL site maintained using Drupal CMS
+- Western Drupal Template: HTML,CSS, PHP, MySQL site maintained using Drupal CMS.
+No code required.

 This design shares characteristics with both the Western Home Page and the Western College Sites Design (see below).
 Pages done with this template can have a custom banner at the top of the page with their unit name on it.
 Examples of these sites include: